HMarzban/ned/README.md

 //Put this tag in your static/html:
 <component-footer></component-footer>
 ```
-like router, each component has two controller witch firsts one is in the main inline config and the other one is in the script file which you can use it like below:
+Like router, each component has two controller witch firsts one is in the main inline config and the other one is in the script file which you can use it like below:

 ```javascript
 app.component.controller(function(){
 	var _self = this;
 }); // @router.controller()
 ```
-Note: all scripts when loaded in Dom object remain, even we remove the script tag so, Ned, after the first-time script loaded to handle it inside of the controller and for the second one just invoke the controller and rerun the script again.
+**Note:** all scripts when loaded in Dom object remain, even we remove the script tag so, Ned, after the first-time script loaded to handle it inside of the controller and for the second one just invoke the controller and **rerun** the script again.
 So all scripts must be in the controller till Ned runs it after call route.

-in the controller and in call-site, you have some feature through `this`, if you console out `this` it gives you these info/data:
+In the controller and in call-site, you have some feature through `this`, if you console out `this` it gives you these info/data:

 ```javascript
 [Object]:{